glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/using_navkit.md

 With our custom mission running, let's get a guard in the room and lure them across the room to see how they interact with our new chair.

-Go in to free cam mode on ZHMModSDK and select a guard.
+Go in to free cam mode on ZHMModSDK and select an NPC.

 Click the `Move to Hitman` button.

-Move 47 out of the guard's vision by selecting him and dragging 47 away using the gizmo.
+Move 47 out of the NPC's vision by selecting him and dragging 47 away using the gizmo.

-Throw a coin to lure the guard.
+Throw a coin to lure the NPC.

 ![walk_on_chair.jpg](resources/walk_on_chair.jpg)